MirageNet/Mirage/doc/Articles/Guides/Authority.md

 By default the server has Authority over all objects.
 The server can give authority to objects that a client needs to control, like the character object.

-If you spawn a character object using `NetworkServer.AddPlayerForConnection` then it will automatically be given authority.
+If you spawn a character object using `ServerObjectManager.AddCharacter` then it will automatically be given authority.

 ### Using NetworkServer.Spawn